Search⌘ K

 DBSCAN clustering

-The acronym DBSCAN stands for Density Based spatial clustering of Applications with Noise.
-It works on the analogy that clusters are the areas of high density separated by the areas of low density.
-Due to its property of considering clusters as areas of high density separated from areas of low density, it can deal with clusters of any shape unlike K-means clustering which assumes clusters are spherical, equally dense, and not contaminated by outliers.
+DBSCAN stands for Density-Based Spatial Clustering of Applications with Noise.
+It is based on the idea that clusters are regions of high density separated by regions of low density.
+Because it treats clusters as areas of high density separated by low-density regions, it can handle clusters of any shape, unlike K-means clustering, which assumes spherical clusters with equal density and no outliers.

 It marks points as outliers or noise that lie alone in low-density regions (whose nearest neighbors are too far away).
 It also makes the assumption that there is noise in the dataset.
 Clusters in density-based clustering satisfy the following properties:

-1. All points in a cluster are mutually-density connected.
+1. All points in a cluster are mutually densely connected.

-2. If a point is density reachable from some point of the cluster, it is also the part of the cluster.
+2. If a point is density reachable from some point of the cluster, it is also a part of the cluster.

 Working of DBSCAN clustering